danfuzz/samizdat/doc/samizdat-0-lib/order.md

   lists are identical, then the result is the comparison of corresponding lists of values, in key order.

-* Tokens compare by type as primary, and value as secondary.
+* Derived values compare by type as primary, and data payload as secondary.
-  With types equal, tokens without a value order earlier than ones with a value.
+  With types equal, derived values without a payload order earlier than ones with a payload.

 * Any given uniqlet never compares as identical to anything but itself.
 There is a total ordering of uniqlets, which is consistent,